newtoallofthis123/HashnodeBackup/cleioacj5000p0amjb6aaehvf.md

 # Artifact my Instagram?

 A few days ago Artifact, the startup by Instagram's co-founders, just hit the beta market on the play store and app store and I immediately downloaded it and I have some thoughts.
+You can get it from [artifact.news](https://artifact.news).

 %[https://twitter.com/kevin/status/1628450129429639169]